Meet Our Counselors

 My years of working in Las Vegas as a public relations manager, human resources professional and an advocate for homeless children still left me adrift and unfulfilled.
 The economic downturn of 2009 brought me home to Texas.
 While in the Austin area I have worked in several industries, often several industries at the same time, to survive.
 The constant feeling of missing something hounded me until I finally accepted an invitation to reach out to Grand Canyon University for a Master of Science in Clinical Mental Health Counseling.

-I have completed my course work at GCU with a 4.0 GPA.
-My studies included honing and improving my counseling skill set, increasing my awareness of cultural and linguistic divides, family roles and structure and how those interplay within various cultures, counseling ethics, and counseling theories.
+My studies at GCU included honing and improving my counseling skill set, increasing my awareness of cultural and linguistic divides, family roles and structure and how those interplay within various cultures, counseling ethics, and counseling theories.
 I believe that a personalized mixture of Cognitive Behavioral and Solution-Focused theories can bring you insight into your counseling and life goals.
 I am also EMDR trained and use this powerful tool to help clients achieve deep and meaningful healing.
 One of the integral aspects of my approach is that you, the client, bring with you your own ability to change, as well as your own ability to embrace your innate resilience and strengths.
 My role is to join you on your journey to guide you through this season of your journey from a counseling perspective.

 Your counseling and life journey are yours and therefore special.
 Each person deserves respect, empathy, safety, and support from their chosen counselor for their unique-to-them journey.
 I desire to help those who need a hand up, a high-five, an open heart, and an open mind free from judgment.